esa-esdl/cube-generator/README.md

-# cube-generator
+# Earth System Data Cube Version 1.0.2_2 (ESDCv1.0.2_2)

-This repository contains the scripts as well as the configurations used for individual Earth System Data Cube (ESDC) productions.
+This repository contains the scripts, configurations as well as providers used for individual Earth System Data Cube (ESDC) productions.
+The repository also contains md5 sums of the released data.

 ## Cube generation